-When a department store, hardware store, or any other large retail institution accuses an individual of larceny or shoplifting, that same store, or their parent company, will often send out a letter with a demand that the accused pay money or else face a civil lawsuit.
+When a department store, hardware store or any other large retail institution accuses an individual of larceny or shoplifting, that same store or its parent company will often send out a letter with a demand that the accused pay money or else face a civil lawsuit.
 We often call these “demand letters.”
 The store or company will send out this kind of a letter whether or not the police and prosecutor believe they have enough evidence to charge a person with larceny.
-Many of these letters contain confusing language and legalese that create confusion and make it seem like the company or store has more power than they actually do.
+Many of these letters contain confusing language and legalese that create confusion, and make it seem like the company or store has more power than it actually does.

 Before you decide whether and how to respond to a letter, you should carefully consider the following:

-- A ‘demand letter’ is a threat to bring a civil case, not a criminal case.
+- A “demand letter” is a threat to bring a civil case, not a criminal case.
 When retail or department stores have evidence that a person has stolen property from them, they have the power to sue that person in civil court.
-If they succeed in their lawsuit, they can obtain a court order to force you to pay the amount they claim they are owed.
-But, as noted above, the store or company is not the Commonwealth, they are not the police, and they do not have the power to either bring or dismiss a criminal case.
+If they succeed in their lawsuit, they can obtain a court order to force that person to pay the amount they claim they are owed.
+But, as noted above, the store or company is not the Commonwealth, and it does not have the power to either bring or dismiss a criminal case.

 I have personally had more than one client accused of larceny who received a demand letter.
 Some of these clients unfortunately paid the money, believing it would make their case “go away.”
 In reality, paying the demand did not make the cases go away.
 Those clients and I still had to fight the same cases through months of court appearances until the prosecutor dismissed the case for lack of evidence or we tried the case to verdict in criminal court.

 If you have received a demand letter from a retail or department store, or you need counsel for a larceny or shoplifting case in Massachusetts, give us a call at 617-804-7228 to schedule a free consultation with one of our criminal defense attorneys and civil litigators.